Maronato/vue-toastification/README.md

 // Or set it when registering the plugin Vue.use(Toast, { timeout: 2000 });
 ```

+It's important to notice that `timeout` won't work if you set `cssFile: false`.
+See [#107.](https://github.com/Maronato/vue-toastification/issues/107)

 ### Using a custom component
 Passing strings as the toast content is not enough?
 You can render anything inside the toast using custom components!
 Vue Toastification accepts both Vue Components and JSX templates as parameters.